Three-Dimensional Ultrasound Matrix Imaging

 Fortunately, this tedious process can now be performed in post-processing~\cite{jaeger_full_2015,chau_locally_2019} thanks to the tremendous progress made in terms of computational power and memory capacity during the last decade.
 To optimize the focusing process and image formation, a matrix formalism can be fruitful~\cite{varslot_eigenfunction_2004,robert_greens_2008,lambert_distortion_2020,bendjador_svd_2020}.
-Indeed, once the reflection matrix $\mathbf{R}$ of impulse responses between each transducer is known, \alex{any physical experiment can be achieved numerically, either in a causal or anti-causal way, for any incident beam and as many times as desired.} Thereby a multi-scale analysis of wave distortions can be performed to build an estimator of the transmission matrix $\mathbf{T}$ between each transducer of the probe and each voxel inside the medium~\cite{lambert_ultrasound_2022}.
+Indeed, once the reflection matrix $\mathbf{R}$ of the impulse responses between each transducer is known, any physical experiment can be achieved numerically, either in a causal or anti-causal way, for any incident beam and as many times as desired. {More specifically, assuming that the medium remains fixed during the acquisition}, a multi-scale analysis of the wave distortions can be performed to build an estimator of the transmission matrix $\mathbf{T}$ between each transducer of the probe and each voxel inside the medium~\cite{lambert_ultrasound_2022}.
 Once the $\mathbf{T}$-matrix is known, a local compensation of aberrations can be performed for each voxel, thereby providing a confocal image of the medium with a close to ideal resolution and an optimized contrast everywhere.

 Although it gave rise to striking results in optical microscopy~\cite{kang_high-resolution_2017,badon_distortion_2020,yoon_laser_2020,Kwon2023,Najar2023} or seismic imaging~\cite{blondel_matrix_2018,touma_distortion_2021}, the experimental demonstration of matrix imaging has been, so far, less spectacular with ultrasonic waves~\cite{lambert_distortion_2020,bendjador_svd_2020,Sommer2021,lambert_ultrasound_2021}.
 Indeed, the first proof-of-concept experiments employed a linear array of transducers.
-Yet, aberrations in the human body are 3D-distributed and a 1D control of the wave-field is not sufficient for a fine compensation of wave-distortions.
+Yet, aberrations in the human body are 3D-distributed and a 1D control of the wave-field is not sufficient for a fine compensation of wave-distortions {as already shown by previous works~\cite{ivancevich_phase-aberration_2006,lacefield_time-shift_2001,lindsey_pitch-catch_2013,liu_estimation_1998}}.
 Moreover, 2D imaging limits the density of independent speckle grains which controls the spatial resolution of the $\mathbf{T}$-matrix estimator~\cite{lambert_ultrasound_2021}.